cashubtc/nuts/xx.md

 }
 ```

-- amount: The amount of the requested token (payment amount)
+- a: The amount of the requested token (payment amount)
-- unit: The unit of the requested token (e.g. sats)
+- u: The unit of the requested token (e.g. sats)
-- mint: The mint to use to mint the token
+- r: The mint to use to mint the token
-- description: A human readable discription that the sending wallet will display after scanning the request
+- d: A human readable description that the sending wallet will display after scanning the request
-- transport: The method of transport chosen to transmit the created token to the sender (can be multiple, sorted by preference)
+- t: The method of transport chosen to transmit the created token to the sender (can be multiple, sorted by preference)

 ## Encoded Request